Demystifying the Upside Down Question Mark and Exclamation Point

 Using an Android Device

-For more precise typing, Spanish Keyboard is an app that makes all Spanish punctuation—including upside-down question marks—readily accessible.
+For more precise typing, you can use an app that makes all Spanish punctuation—including the upside down ones—readily accessible.
+You might try:

 - Gboard, available for Android or iOS devices